Client Education Library

 Costs can quickly add up.
 Having a pet health insurance policy from a company such as Lemonade can come in handy.
 When your cat is vomiting, it’s always best to talk to your veterinarian and have peace of mind.

 A basic policy covers medical care and treatment for things like vomiting, diarrhea, and feline injuries.
-This may be covered under their basic plan if any procedures or diagnostic testing are required.
+This may be covered under their basic plan if they require any procedures or diagnostic testing.

 How to Prevent Cat Vomiting

-Many causes of cat vomiting can be prevented.
+You can help prevent many causes of cat vomiting.
 Try these measures to keep your cat’s digestive system healthy:

 Consider your cat’s diet.
-Make sure your cat is eating a high-quality and balanced diet.
+Make sure your cat eats a high-quality and balanced diet.
 That also applies to feeding too many treats or table scraps.

 Watch for non-food items.
 Do not allow your cat to ingest any non-food items such as pieces of toys, string, or house plants.

 Ask your vet about special diets.
-If your cat has been diagnosed with a condition such as food allergies or inflammatory bowel disease, feeding a special diet as prescribed by your veterinarian may prevent vomiting.
+If your veterinarian has diagnosed your cat with a condition such as food allergies or inflammatory bowel disease, you can try feeding a special diet as prescribed by your veterinarian.
+This may help prevent vomiting.

 Consider an OTC hairball remedy.
-Finally, for long-haired cats or those that have frequent hairballs, ask your veterinarian about over-the-counter products to help prevent vomiting due to hairballs.
+Finally, for long-haired cats or those who have frequent hairballs, ask your veterinarian about over-the-counter products to help prevent vomiting due to hairballs.